k-bielecki/Building-Machine-Rental/README.md

 # Building Machine Rental
 <!-- ABOUT THE PROJECT -->
 ## 🎓 About The Project 🎓
-Buildin Machine Rental, which is a REST API with hexagonal architecture, developed using Spring Framework.
+Building Machine Rental, which is a REST API with hexagonal architecture, developed using Spring Framework.
 During creation of the application I did my best to follow both Clean Code and SOLID principles, and have used design patterns and technologies that constitute the backbone of modern web development.
-These are: Spring Boot, Spring Data JPA, Lombok.
+These includes Spring Boot, Spring Data JPA, Lombok.
 JUnit and Mockito were used for testing.
-Application is connected to the PostgreSQL, serving as a database.
+The application is connected to the PostgreSQL, which serves as a database.
+It is managed by Liquibase.
-App enables rent and return machines, browse machines with details and many more.
+App enables renting and returning machines, browsing machines with details and much more.
 This version is also containerised, saving precious time wasted for installation and configuration of the environment and database.
-Testcontainers is used for integration tests purpose.
+Testcontainers is used for integration testing purpose.

 ### 🔨 Built With 🔨
 * Java 21